kidscancode/godot_recipes/src/content/g101/gdscript/gdscript_start.md

 The first line of any GDScript file must be `extends <Class>`, where `<Class>` is some existing built-in or user-defined class.
 For example, if you're attaching a script to a `KinematicBody2D` node, then your script would start with `extends KinematicBody2D`.
 This states that your script is taking all the functionality of the built-in `KinematicBody2D` object and *extending* it with additional functionality created by you.

-In the rest of the script, you can define any number of variables ("class properties") and functions ("class methods").
+In the rest of the script, you can define any number of variables (aka "class properties") and functions (aka "class methods").

 ## Creating a script